 Patients receiving the treatment have 87% satisfaction in the results.

 Based on the size and complexity of the veins, some patients require several treatments for satisfaction.

 Sclerotherapy is sought by patients for cosmetic improvements of the affected site.
 However, some find relief from the treatment of pain, swelling, cramping, and burning in the region of the veins.

 The treatment is generally 45 to 90 minutes long.
 The provider uses vision, touch, and usually a vein light to identify treatable veins and confirm adequate injection occurred.
 The site will be bandaged and compression garments will be applied to ensure the medication remains in the treatment area, reduce complications, and help compress the treated vein walls together increasing success.

 Compression garments will be worn for 3-7 days depending on the size and amount of treatment required.
 They will then be worn periodically to prevent further spider or varicose veins.

-You are encourage to walk immediately and can participate in light exercise within 24 hours.
-You should avoid heavy exercise, sunbathing, hot tubs, saunas, pools, bathes, and lakes for 3 days after the procedure.
+You are encouraged to walk immediately and can participate in light exercise within 24 hours.
+You should avoid heavy exercise, sunbathing, hot tubs, saunas, pools, baths and lakes for 3 days after the procedure.

-Possible but rare side effects are: anaphylaxis or allergic reaction to the medication, “burns” or ulcers at the injection sites, localized pain, localized bleeding or bruising.
-Localized clotting is expected, however a very rare events of clots entering the deep vein system have occurred.
-Seek immediate medical care if you experience difficulty breathing, chest pain or dizziness, or you cough up blood.
+Possible but rare side effects are anaphylaxis or allergic reaction to the medication, “burns” or ulcers at the injection sites, localized pain, localized bleeding or bruising.
+Localized clotting is expected, however, very rare events of clots entering the deep vein system have occurred.
+Seek immediate medical care if you experience difficulty breathing, chest pain, or dizziness, or you cough up blood.